Health First Hamilton County

 To implement this new program by January 2024 program guidance documents have been created below.
-An electronic management software system solution is currently being developed and will be available on our after September 11th.
-Interested applicants should review the program resources for applicants to prepare for submitted application information.
-Grant application period deadline is September 30, 2023.
+Interested applicants should review the program resources to prepare for submitting application information.
+The Grant application period deadline is September 30, 2023.

 HFHC Sub-Granting Program Information Document (PDF) updated 9/6/23

 HFHC grant program Key Performance Indicators and Metrics (PDF) updated 9/6/23

 HFHC Fillable Itemized Budget (WORD) updated 9/27/23 required upload attachment for all grant applications.

 Please send general questions regarding this RFA and application process to the following email: firstname.lastname@example.org

 Hamilton County reserves the right to amend this program guidance to provide additional information or correct errors.